-Questions raised over TasNetwork finances
+Questions raised over Tasnetwork finances

 On Tuesday, Mr O'Byrne said "serious concerns" about TasNetworks' internal accounting processes had been raised last year, including inflation of business expenses that may have resulted in higher network charges and energy bills for Tasmanians.

-He also said the independent Tasmanian Audit Office paid a surprise visit to TasNetworks after the allegations about the financial irregularities were raised at the government business enterprise committee hearings in parliament late last year - something that Mr Barnett on Wednesday denied took place.
+Mr O'Byrne also said that the independent Tasmanian Audit Office paid a surprise visit to Tasnetworks after the allegations about the financial irregularities were raised, but that never happened, Mr Barnett said.

 Sign up for our newsletter to stay up to date.